-- Form to be completed and submitted to the CLD Standards Council - Copies of qualifications, referee statements and any other evidence to be attached - Application details scrutinised by Registration Development Officer - For straightforward applications, members details added to the register - For more complex applications Development Officer to carry out any required conversations/investigations/ interviews if application approved member details added to the register - If application not approved applicant informed and referred to appeals or IRP process - Appeals to be heard by representatives from the Registration Committee (or a sub group thereof) - The applicant will be informed in writing
+- Form to be completed and submitted to the CLD Standards Council, including referee details and statement. - Copies of qualifications evidence, (certificate / transcript / etc.) to be attached - Application details scrutinised by Registration Development Officer.
+Referee verification confirmed where statement not signed. - For straightforward applications, members details added to the register - For more complex applications Development Officer to carry out any required conversations/investigations/ interviews if application approved member details added to the register - If application not approved applicant informed and referred to appeals or IRP process - Appeals to be heard by representatives from the Registration Committee (or a sub group thereof) - The applicant will be informed in writing